 - 1/8 t black pepper

 - Preheat oven to 375F.
-Grease a 13 x 9-inch baking pan.
+While the oven is preheating, grease a 13 x 9-inch baking pan.
 I chose to use 4 ramekins and sprayed them with non-stick cooking spray.

-- Cook pasta in salted water according to package directions.
+- Then cook pasta in salted water according to package directions.
 Drain.

-- Melt butter in saucepan over medium heat.
-Whisk in flour.
+- After the pasta is cooked, melt butter in saucepan over medium heat.
+Then whisk in flour.
 Slowly whisk in milk; cook until thick.
-Add pumpkin puree and mix well.
-Remove from heat.
-Add cheeses, salt, nutmeg, if using, and black pepper.
+Then add the pumpkin puree and mix well.
+After that, remove from heat.
+Then add cheeses, salt, nutmeg, if using, and black pepper.

-- Combine sauce with pasta.
-Pour into baking pan (or ramekins).
-Bake uncovered 25 to 30 minutes, until golden and bubbly.
+- Lastly, combine sauce with pasta.
+Then pour into baking pan (or ramekins).
+Finally, bake uncovered 25 to 30 minutes, until golden and bubbly.